OndrejValla/TALENTED-PEOPLE/README.md

 | Action |
 |--------|
-photographers.html search bar is searching category and name. models.html is searching name only.
+User types the search phrase into the search bar. photographers.html search bar is searching category and name. models.html is searching name only.

 | Expected Result |
 |-----------------|